 I loved returning home, I hated it, and I learned from it.
 I learned why I left.
 I left an unhealthy environment.
 I left the heart wrenching social inequalities you see in the neighborhoods.
 I left the boom boxes and selfie sticks while hiking,

 But, then you catch the moments of beauty that reminds you of something you lost.
-My father dressed up (he is a Valley kid x 10) and taking us to beautiful ocean front restaurants with the best fish you will ever taste.
+My father dressed up (he is a Valley kid x 10) he made reservations at Moonstone.
+It is a beautiful ocean front restaurant with the best fish you will ever taste.
 For the first time, I met his beautiful inside and out peruvian girlfriend.
-The midday shower outside with the sun hitting you, and remembering how much you love cold showers.
+Oddly, it is also about that midday shower outside with the sun hitting you, and remembering how much you love cold showers.

 This is our little house in the Topanga Mountains with an outside bathtub, and Shower: